 The leaves seemed to be responding to the breeze.
 Just like the dendrites in our brains receiving information from neurotransmitters.
 The trees are the neurons and the earth is the brain, for of course the information from the breeze must be 'read' by the roots far underground.

 Perhaps Nature emanates from the ground.
 The growing parts are expressions of what lies beneath.
 Instead of dead rock, that's where She lives.
 When we cover Her with pavement, She can no longer talk to the sky and the air.
 The delicate web of communication is broken.

 The only way is to step outside and take a look.
-You are not looking at 'nature', but at the body of a Living Being.
+You are not looking at nature, but at the body of a Being.
 Like us but different.
 The way a husband and wife are different.

-She is alive and aware.
-The plants and animals come from Her and She feels and speaks through them.
-And to us, too, if we notice.
+Nature is alive and aware.
+The plants and animals come from Her and She speaks to them.
+And us, too, if we notice.
 With all these delicate nerve endings, does She feel pain when sprayed with liquid poison?
 When asphalt coats Her skin?
 When the rich dirt she created over centuries is scraped off to make way for our cities?

 Could a simple shift in perception start the process of change?
 After many years of marriage, can the husband finally notice that the wife is not a commodity but a lving breathing person, just as he is?Categories: